Saichethan/PinkRoses/README.md

 * Diagnosis using Machine Learning Technics (2019-2020)
 * Improvement of diagnosis (2020-2021)
 * Progressive Web App of fully updated Application (2020-2021)

+>> This may take lot of time for me to complete all alone, with your contribution we could make it soon!